abednarz210/Deep_Learning/README.md

 # Summary

 I was unable to achieve the desired 75% accuracy rate for the outcome.
-The additional layers did not increase the accuracy, but did increase the losspercentage.
+The additional layers did not increase the accuracy, but did increase the loss percentage.
 On the next attempt to achieve the 75% accuracy, I would try increasing the numeric amount used for two hidden layers and increase epochs.